 Completed course notes, news, announcements, and grades will be regularly posted to the Math2270 Courselink page.
-Especially given the alternative method of delivery for this semester, it is especially important that you log in and check the page every day.

 2.2 Required Resources

 Math2270 - Applied Differential Equations - Course Manual (Available through Courselink)

 This is our primary resource for the course.
 This will be released free of charge, through Courselink, chapter by chapter as we progress through the course.